deref/extractgqlts/README.md

-# extractgqlts - Extracts TypeScript types from GraphQL string literals.
+# extractgqlts - Extract GraphQL TypeScript

+Generates TypeScript types from GraphQL usage in string literals.

-Extremely fast and uncomplicated tool for extracting GraphQL documents from TypeScript files, and generating easy-to-use query and variables Types.
+This code generation tool is intended to be extremely fast to execute.
+Additionally, strong conventions make it uncomplicated to use.

 ## Status

 **EXPERIMENTAL**

+This is extremely unlike to work for you out of the box.
+It is being integrated into a real product now, so that situation will slowly improve.

 Feedback and/or contributions welcome.